piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 	'...\includes\templates\template_default\templates\tpl_modules_create_account.php'

 - EDIT modules (shipping, payment,order total) FILES only if you want their admin menus in Japanese.
 In the 'install function', at the bottom of these files, comment English sql queries and uncomment Japanese ones.
 You have to do it before installing modules.
-If you do it after you have to uninstall and re-install modules for changes to take effect.
+If you do it after, you have to uninstall and re-install modules for changes to take effect.
 There are actually 8 Shipping, 4 Payment and 3 Total_Order modules.